Profunctor Optics, a Categorical Update: Tambara theory

 Finally, by the universal property of the end, that implies that \(\Theta \varepsilon_P \circ \delta_P\) must coincide with the identity.

 Let us now prove right counitality, \(\varepsilon_{\Theta P} \circ \delta_P = \id_{\Theta P}\), which follows from the commutativity of the following diagram.

 Again, the definition of \(\delta\) makes the left pentagon commute.
 The upper right square commutes now because of the definition of \(\varepsilon\), whereas the lower right square commutes because of functoriality of ends and naturality of \(\pi\).
-By the axioms of the monoidal actions (Remark~\ref{remark:axiomsmonoidal}), the lower side of the square can be rewritten as
+By the axioms of the monoidal actions (Remark~\ref{remark:axiomsmonoidal}), the bottom edge of the diagram can be rewritten as

-Now, by the wedge condition of the end, one of the sides of the previous diagram is just the projection \(\pi_M\).
+Now, by the wedge condition of the end, the left-bottom side of the previous diagram is just the projection \(\pi_M\).

 Finally, by the universal property of the end, \(\varepsilon_{\Theta P} \circ \delta_P\) must coincide with the identity.